eBay/goose/README.md

 ## How?

+To get started, you need to write an entry for your service in our config file, `service-config.yaml` (see below).
+When that's merged, it'll make its way to production and your service will start getting pings when relevant files change.

+## Config File

-Please open a pull request to the `service-config.yaml` file.
-In it, provide a mapping of the filenames/globs you care about alongside the url you wish us to call.
+This file holds the mapping of the filenames/globs you care about alongside the url you wish us to call.
+It also holds information so we can track down who a particular endpoint belongs to.

 Example:

 ```
 - name: Alarm creation
+  owner: vjsamuel
   filePattern: alarms.yaml
   url: my-alarm-service.example.org/create-from-yaml

 - name: Creation of group permissions
+  owner: jabrahms
   filePattern: **/*/OWNERS.(json|yaml)
   includeOld: true
   url: identity-control.example.org/